JRoshthen1/LectureSummarizer/README.md

 # Lecture Summarizer

 ## Description
-Tkinter application to record text with openai-whisper, extract keyword from transcription with sklearn's TF-IDF and generate notes with gguf llm model
+Tkinter application to record text with openai-whisper, extract keywords from transcription with sklearn's TF-IDF and generate notes with gguf llm model

 ## Requirements
 Python 3.10.12